GeonKim94/DeepHOPE/README.md

 ```
 gpus: the id of GPU devices to use to compute deep neural networks and related gradients
-cpus: the number of CPU workers for torch DataLoader objects in the execution.
+cpus: the number of CPU workers for DataLoaders.

 loss: string patterns that indicate which type of classification loss to utilize
 batch_size: number of patch data to perform each inference or gradient calculation